RavivarmanVV/LU-Decomposition/README.md

       print(L)
       print(U)

-(ii) To find the LU Decomposition of a matrix
+(ii) To find the LU Decomposition of a matrice
 ```
 /*
 Program to find the LU Decomposition of a matrix.